If you already understand what DNS is and does and how it fits into the greater scheme of things - skip this chapter.

 Which leads us nicely into the characteristics of the Internet's Domain Name System (DNS).

-The Internet's Domain Name Service (DNS) is just a specific implementation of the Name Server concept optimized for the prevailing conditions on the Internet.
+The Internet's Domain Name System (DNS) is just a specific implementation of the Name Server concept optimized for the prevailing conditions on the Internet.

 From our brief history of Name Servers we saw how three needs emerged: